Tolyandre/serilog-throw-context-enricher/README.md

         log.LogError(ex, "Exceptional weather"); // would not contain WeatherForecast property` }
 });
 ```

+This library enriches exception logs with properties from a throwing scope.

+It works both with pure Serilog `LogContext.PushProperty()` and framework's logger `_logger.BeginScope()`.
+Some special cases described below.

-## Installation
+## Setup
-It is possible to register ThrowContextEnricher globally or just to use once in a specific exception handler.
+Add `ThrowContextEnricher` globally or enrich a specific exception handler.

-### Global enricher
+### Global setup
 Just add `.Enrich.With<ThrowContextEnricher>()`:

 ```c#